Joystream/helpdesk/roles/content-curator-lead/README.md

 # About The Curator Lead

-Since the introduction of the proposals system for the Constantinople testnet, the `Council` has had the power to appoint a `Content Curator Lead` for the network.
+Since the introduction of the proposals' system for the Constantinople testnet, the `Council` has had the power to appoint a `Content Curator Lead` for the network.

 # Hiring Curator Lead

 ## Proposals

-Hiring the `Curator Lead` is the responsibility of the `Council` through the proposals system.
+Hiring the `Curator Lead` is the responsibility of the `Council` through the proposals' system.
 Three new proposal types have been introduced to support the hiring process, and more have also been added to allow the `Council` to effectively manage the lead once "in office", through slashing, setting the mint capacity, decreasing stake and firing etc.

 ### Create Opening